tsi25/VRStarViewer/README.md

 ## Code Sample

 There is an amount of 3rd party code and assets in this prototype, the code I wrote can be found in the "Assets/HFN/Scripts/Runtime" directory.
 StarBuilder.cs is really the meat of the simulation but the rest of the scripts there provide valuable context and utilities.

+## Hardware

+This was prototped with the Oculus CV1 in mind since that's what I had available to me at the time.
+I'm not sure how well this prototype will function on other VR headsets